Context LatticeBy Private Memory Corp

 Orchestrator gets better at memory recall over time

 The orchestrator uses a learning schema from feedback signals to rerank results and improve retrieval precision over time.
-Fast staged reads prioritize topic rollups, Qdrant, and postgres-pgvector, while deep continuation incorporates MindsDB, Mongo raw, Letta, and memory-bank.
+Public local fast staged reads prioritize topic rollups and Qdrant, while full/operator continuation can also incorporate pgvector, MindsDB, Mongo raw, Letta, and memory-bank.

 Read the detailed rollout notes on the Updates page and the execution plan on the V3 Roadmap.